asadquraishi/behavioral_cloning_keras_project/writeup_report.md

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to use the NVidia paper referenced at the beginning of this paper.

+Since the NVidia architecture was chosen based on image size I ensured my input data conformed to that size.
+I then tried a variety of approaches including:
+* adding dropout layes
+* adding l2 regularization
+*

 My first step was to use a convolution neural network model similar to the ...
 I thought this model might be appropriate because ...